-So in this case, this keto French toast recipe contains 42 grams of carbs, which definitely sounds like a lot!
+So in this case, this low carb French toast recipe contains 42 grams of carbs, which definitely sounds like a lot!
 But since 39 of those grams of carbs come from dietary fiber or sugar alcohols like erythritol, only the remaining 3 grams are absorbed by your body.
 So they're the only ones you need to measure for your daily carbohydrate count.
 That's where the 3 net carbs number comes from!

 How long do you soak bread for French toast?

-But one thing I love about this recipe is that it's so simple and you can sort of play around with it to suit your preference!
+But one thing I love about this french toast recipe is that it's so simple and you can sort of play around with it to suit your preference!
 If you want, feel free to double the batter recipe and soak your bread longer to get more of a custard texture to your French toast!
 I personally love the ease and quickness of this recipe, but what I love most is that it's adaptable!

 - 2 large eggs - beaten

-- 2 tbsp heavy cream
+- 2 tablespoon (30 ml) heavy cream

-- 2 tbsp water
+- 2 tablespoon (30 ml) water

-- ½ tsp cinnamon
+- ½ teaspoon (1 g) cinnamon

-- 1 tsp pure vanilla extract
+- 1 teaspoon (5 ml) pure vanilla extract

 - 4 slices L'Oven Fresh Zero Net Carb Multiseed Bread - or your favorite keto bread